norskeld/sigma/docs/docs/content/combinators/skipUntil.md

 ## Description

 `skipUntil` combinator applies source `parser`, ignores its output, and stops after `terminator` parser succeeds.
 Returns a `terminator`'s value.
-Fails if `parser` fails.
+Fails if `parser` fails, or with the `terminator`'s error if `parser` succeeds without consuming input.

 ## Usage